 The projected enrolment count used in the calculation of WMA for the budgeted school year will be compared against the actual September count date enrolment count in December of the school year.
-However, there will be no in-year adjustments if the projected count is different from the actual count.
+However, there will be no in-year adjustments if the projected count is different from the actual count (see Sections K6.4 to K6.6 for exceptions).